Sam-Blesswin/nature_marvels/readme.md

 A JavaScript implementation of the bcrypt password hashing algorithm, which is designed to securely store passwords by hashing them with a salt

+### jsonwebtoken

+used for generating and verifying JSON Web Tokens (JWTs) for user authentication and authorization in web applications.

 ## CRUD : HTTP METHODS

 REST Methods